The Ultimate Guide to Magento Hosting

 When Magento publishes a vulnerability along with its security patch, run it immediately.
 Hackers monitor the release of these patches, and actively seek out sites that have yet to install them.
 Get to your vulnerability before they do, and if you can’t, work with a security partner that can.

 Next, make sure you control admin access.
-Whitelist all your admin IDs, and restrict access to any others.
+Allow-list all your admin IDs, and restrict access to just those IDs.
 Make sure you frequently monitor and audit all access to this section.
 You also need to have mechanisms in place to prevent unauthorized PHP execution.

 Bot management is another extremely important part of your cybersecurity strategy.
 Malicious bots need to be denied access to your site, as they can dramatically skew traffic data, as well as drain your infrastructure and cause it to scale unnecessarily.
 However, merchants must also ensure they’re not blocking good bots, like those deployed by Google or Bing to make your website easy to find on their search engines, are being restricted access as well.